1935 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1935 No Mint Mark Quarter

 The regular 1935 Washington quarter represents the Philadelphia mint’s solid production during the heart of the Great Depression.
 While it’s the most common of the three varieties, don’t dismiss it entirely.
-High-grade examples still command respect from collectors, especially those with original luster or attractive toning.
+High-grade examples still command serious collector respect, especially those with original luster or attractive toning.

 1935 No Mint Mark Quarter Price/Grade Chart